aws-amplify/aws-sdk-ios/CONTRIBUTING.md

 - Rebase with master if the master branch has commits ahead of your fork.

 ### Step 7: Merge
-Once your PR has been approved and tested, go ahead and merge it into `develop`!
-It will be released in the next SDK release which we try to do biweekly on Thursday's.
+Once your PR has been approved and tested, we will merge it into `develop` and it will be released in the next SDK release which we try to do biweekly on Thursday's.
 Yay!!

 ## Troubleshooting